Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

 Golden Shrimp Plant can grow to a height of about 3-6 feet.

-How do you care for Golden Shrimp Plant indoors?
+How to care for Golden Shrimp Plant indoors?

-To care for Golden Shrimp Plant indoors provide bright light with 4-6 hours of sunshine, average warmth of 15-280C, humidity of 60-70% and moderately moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.
+To care for Golden Shrimp Plant indoors, provide bright light with 4-6 hours of sunshine, warmth of 15-280C, humidity of 60-70% and moderately moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.

 Golden Shrimp Plant, Pachystachys lutea